Areas to effectively add pre-sale value

-Think of the Kitchen as the heart of a home; It tends to be the centerpiece.
+Think of the Kitchen as the heart of a home; It tends to be the centrepiece.
 Gatherings with friends and family usually lead to quite some time spent in the kitchen; so why not spruce it up and add value.
 Updating a kitchen can be one of the single most expensive renovations to complete, however, it doesn’t have to be.

 A simple changing out of cabinet hardware, some drawer organizers, or a new faucet can pay dividends on the investment.
 Standardizing the appliances will help as well.
 You do not want a mixture of white, black, and stainless.
 Replacing cabinets may not be recommended if you plan to sell shortly after completion, as the cost can escalate very quickly.
-However, resurfacing them whether DIY or professionally is a significantly cheaper option, that returns well.
+However, resurfacing them whether DIY or professionally is a significantly more cost effective option, that returns well.
 There are many viable options for Countertops as well.
 High-definition laminate counters can have the appearance of Granite, without the associated costs.
 Another alternative route is to have your current counters resurfaced.

 If you don’t want to do a full or partial remodel before listing your house for sale, remove some “excess” furniture and “stuff” to give the appearance of a more open space.
 Leaving only the necessities behind, rearranging furniture, or even staging a property effectively, can grant the appearance of a more open, warm, and friendly space.